Biclustering with Alternating K-Means: Applications

 \subsection{Brain Cancer Gene Expression Data Set}

 The second data set consists of 50 samples and 1739 genes.
 There are three types of samples: 31, 14, and 5 samples correspond to three different types of brain cancer tissues.

 Again, we try to use the elbow method to select the appropriate number of biclusters $k$ for our algorithm.
-In Figure \ref{fig:brain}, we plot the losses for $k$ from 1 to 10 when applying our algorithm with $\lambda = 0$ to the brain cancer gene expression data set.
+In Figure \ref{fig:brain}, we plot the losses for $k$ from 1 to 10 when applying our algorithm with $\lambda = 0$ to the brain cancer data set.
 In this case, it is not completely clear which $k$ we should select, although $k=2$ or $k=8$ might be the two most reasonable choices based on the plot alone.
 However, in some applications we do have prior knowledge about the appropriate number of biclusters $k$.
 For example, we know $k=3$ should be the default choice for this data set, because three row clusters could be naturally defined based on the three types of samples.
 Moreover, even if we select $k=2$ or $k=8$ based on the plot, the resulting biclusters could reveal interesting findings about the subgroups of samples or genes in this data set.

 Having selected $k=3$ as the number of biclusters, we again apply our algorithm with three different $\lambda$ values: 0, 0.1 and 1.
-We also apply KM, PL, and SBC, with the number of row clusters set to 3.
+We also apply KM, PL, SBC, and HSC, with the number of row clusters set to 3.
 All other settings of the biclustering algorithms are the same as in the first application.

 The sample misclassification rates are reported in Table \ref{tab:brain}.
-In this case, we again see that our algorithm with all three different values of $\lambda$ achieve the smallest sample misclassification rate of 0.22, whereas other three biclustering methods all have sample misclassification rates around 0.34.
-This result indicates that even on larger gene expression data sets with more than two biclusters, our algorithm is still able to significantly outperform other biclustering methods such as KM, PL and SBC.
+In this case, we again see that our algorithm with all three different values of $\lambda$ achieve the smallest sample misclassification rate of 0.22, whereas other four biclustering methods all have sample misclassification rates around 0.34.
+This result indicates that even on larger gene expression data sets with more than two biclusters, our algorithm is still able to significantly outperform other biclustering methods such as KM, PL, SBC, and HSC.